Polaroid Android: The Mirror Visitor

 A Winter's Promise

 So Ophelia lives on Anima, an ark where objets have a life of their own.
 A clumsy, poorly-dressed loner who wears glasses like Harry, but any comparison ends here.
-Ophelia is a young adult who can read things — which means that, by merely touching objets, she's able to recall their past and the thoughts of each person who came into their possession.
+Ophelia is a young adult who can read things — which means that, by merely touching objets she's able to recall their past and the thoughts of each person who came into their possession.
 But she's also got a secret unusual talent: the ability to pass through mirrors as if they were some kind of Portkeys2.
-She's been enjoying a quiet life in a large, lively family (a bit like Tolkien's Hobbits) until, for political reasons, the Deans decided to force her into an marriage of convenience to an influential man from the Pole, which she cannot decline (again) without risking to be banned both by her family and peers and from her native ark.
+She's been enjoying a quiet life in a large, lively family (a bit like Tolkien's Hobbits) until, for political reasons, the Deans decided to force her into a marriage of convenience to an influential man from the Pole, which she cannot decline (again) without risking to be banned both by her family and peers and from her native ark.

 So, along with her aunt Roseline who chaperons her, she leaves for the Citacielle (literally the Citasky) to meet her fiancé who is as cold and cheerless as an iceberg and actually doesn't seem anymore pleased to have her around than she is.
 There, she encounters a much different world and a decadent society where rival clans shamelessly compete in depravity, violence, murder and corruption.
 Not to mention the boudoir conspiracies where the favourites are battling to gain the attention of the great Farouk — all somewhat reminiscent of the court of Louis XIV and Alexandre Dumas's books.

 Ophelia is promoted to vice-storyteller of the great Farouk and in turn becomes the target of hatred and brewing conspiracies running under the cover of the golden ceiling of the Citasky.
 She unwittingly gets involved in a trail of events beyond understanding where she plays a keyrole.
-I'm aware that this is a lame attempt to summarise (without spoiling) a storyline much more complex including many twists and no downtime in between.
+I'm aware that this is a lame attempt to summarise (without spoiling) a storyline much more complex including many twists and turns without any downtime in between.

 More than two and a half years have passed since the latest developments.
 Ophelia uses a fake identity to move to Babel, a cosmopolitan ark on the leading edge, which the author further describes as “a crossover between India, Reunion Island, [...] and the Hanging Gardens of Ancient Babylon.”
 This new instalment leads us directly from a Dumasian/Pullmanian atmosphere to a full Orwellian dystopia quite reminiscent of Farenheit 451.
 Ophelia finds herself joining a prestigious college seemingly ruled by the law of bullying, elitism, betrayal and backstabbing.
 With an unpredictable storyline still as compelling and tightly plotted as ever and never running out of momentum Christelle Dabos surprises us by treading off the beaten tracks of fantasy, providing a clever creative mix of genres while challenging all its codes and clichés.
 Her neologisms are even a match for those of her British predecessor J.K.
 Rowling.
 Her Trambirds and Upsidedown Lounges, for instance, are pure delight for our imagination and well worth all the Hourglasses in the world.